trieule50/frantic-engineer-project1/README.md

             }, 1000);
         }
 #### Setting Up Function to Control Engineer
 With the individual class name, append the figure to the individual div item.
+Since the board is a 10x10 grid, all horizontal movement was plus or minus one and vertical movement was plus or minus 10.
+With that logic, the engineer can be append to each div.

     let position = 0;
     const CONTROL = (event) =>{